 In January 2020 the City of Holdfast Bay’s Elected Members endorsed the support of an application to Green Industries SA for grant funding to support a pilot project to implement a trial of weekly FOGO (Food Organics Garden Organics) bin collection.

-The 12-month trial, which begins in September 2020, is open to approximately 1000 households in Kingston Park, Seacliff and parts of Somerton Park and North Brighton on a voluntary opt in basis.
+The trial began in September 2020 and is to approximately 1000 households in Kingston Park, Seacliff and parts of Somerton Park and North Brighton on a voluntary opt in basis.

 What will happen in the weekly FOGO pilot program?

 The voluntary opt in pilot will involve switching kerbside bin collection frequencies of the 240L FOGO (green lid) bin to weekly and the 140L landfill (red lid) bin to fortnightly in order to increase the amount of food waste being recycled via FOGO bins.

 The pilot will be open the first 1000 households who sign up within the two pilot zones within the allocated Monday and Wednesday bin collection day zones of Kingston Park, Seacliff and Somerton Park (link to maps)

 Households in the pilot will also be provided with extra collections over Christmas to help residents manage their extra waste volumes.

 Who can take part in the weekly FOGO trial?

 Up to 1,000 households in the trial zones can register to participate in the trial.